-A photographer since childhood, Diane uses her photos to illustrate many of her publications.
-She has exhibited in national juried photography shows and won various competitions.
+A photographer since childhood, Diane taps her work to illustrate her publications and are popular with others needing just the right image to help tell their story.
+Her award-winning photographs are exhibited nationally.
 Diane is currently a featured photographer for Unsplash, Adobe, Shutterstock and Getty’s iStock.
 Within the first month of sharing a small (less than forty) collection of her photos on the Unsplash site, her images rose to be in the ten percent of traffic.
 Within the first three months, her popular photos garnered over 500,000 views and over 1800 downloads.

-Born and raised in southern Ohio, she was educated in the cold of Michigan and Quebec.
-Diane earned her BA cum laude in Interdisciplinary Humanities as well as her M.D. from Michigan State and her Masters in Public Health from the University of Michigan.
+Born and raised in southern Ohio, Diane was educated in the cold of Michigan and Quebec.
+She earned her BA cum laude in Interdisciplinary Humanities as well as her M.D. from Michigan State and her Masters in Public Health from the University of Michigan.
 She also studied science at McGill University in Montreal.

 As a physician, Diane Helentjaris served, among other leadership roles, as the national President of the American Medical Women’s Association.
-Diane has represented the organization in multiple national health advocacy activities including White House and Congressional meetings and testifying at the FDA.
-During her service with the Virginia Department of Health, she held state-level leadership positions including serving as the Maternal Child Health Director, Director of Family Health Services, and Director of H1N1 Response.
+Diane has represented the organization in multiple national health advocacy activities including national media interviews, White House and Congressional meetings and testifying at the FDA.
+During her service with the Virginia Department of Health, she held state-level leadership positions.
+She was the Maternal Child Health Director, Director of Family Health Services, and Director of H1N1 Response.
 She received Our Health’s Annual Award of Excellence and Community Leadership.
 She has taught graduate-level public health management at Virginia Commonwealth University.
+She has been a frequent spokeswoman to the national, regional and local media on public health, woman’s health, and health advocacy matters.

 As a freelancer, Diane Helentjaris can help you with your writing needs.
 This service includes ghostwriting, blog posts, grant submission editing and white papers.
 She also is available for speaking engagements.
 Contact Diane directly at firstname.lastname@example.org.